OpenIdentityPlatform/commons/api-descriptor/docs/spec.md

 # CREST API Descriptor

 [CREST](https://stash.forgerock.org/projects/COMMONS/repos/forgerock-rest) is ForgeRock's
+standard library for exposing RESTful web services.

+This document specifies an API descriptor that describes CREST APIs in a standard format that developers can read and tools can consume.
-standard library for exposing RESTful web services from a product.
-This document describes the description options available for services that are implemented using CREST to describe themselves to clients such as static documentation generators, live documentation websites and other tooling.
+API descriptors enable clients such as static documentation generators, live documentation websites, and other tooling.

+When consuming a CREST API descriptor, the fundamental assumption is that the consumer knows CREST.
+Therefore, an API descriptor specifies which CRUDPAQ operations a resource supports, whether a resource supports MVCC, whether a create operation calls for a server-assigned or client-assigned ID, and what patch operations can be used with a resource that supports patch.
+An API descriptor does not describe CREST itself, however, nor does it describe how CREST binds to a transport protocol such as HTTP.

 ## Status

-This document is a working draft, version `0.2`.
+This document is a working draft, version `0.2.1`.

 ### Revision History

 Version   | Description
 ---------:| -------------------
+0.2.1     | Clarify explanations.
 0.2       | Adds: ability to specify common resources in `services`, collection semantics using `items`, parent-child relations using `subresources`, complex read states, complex field validation policies, and binary field support.
 0.1       | Initial version.